Problem-solving with creative design

 How to develop a design thinking and innovation strategy in digital product development.

-Nowadays designers look forward to providing shapes, forms and uses that connect ideas with key functionality and contribute to social changes, taking advantage of technology benefits that we need in UX/UI, or experience, development.
-They optimize the results using design and critical thinking as well as integrate tools and strategies for construction of the design of those digital products.
+Nowadays designers look forward to providing shapes, forms, and uses that connect ideas with key functionality and contribute to social changes, taking advantage of technology benefits that we need in UX/UI, or experience, development.
+They optimize the results using design and critical thinking as well as integrated tools and strategies for the construction of the design of those digital products.

 George Eastman, founder of Eastman Kodak Company in 1892 said, “dreams are limited only by imagination.”
 The creative problem has a solving system if you’re able to pass that limitation.

 Today, design involves technology to solve more complex usability problems.
 The amount of data required to solve problems has increased rapidly in this century.
 The design problem-solving process may need larger teams with more diverse members from different fields.
 Teams need to combine skills in order to solve the issue to bring design and innovation solutions together.

 The product design objective process

 The product design objective process is divided into 4 steps.